How music inspires me and a few of my song samples

 Any requests for my service as a composer or songwriter, please contact me under my contact page, thank you.

-Like us on Facebook Servant Leadership Principles in Action, Etiquette Begins At Home, Buy our Artwork through Society6 and Fine Art America, Artist, Writer, Speaker, Consultant and Facilitator in Crime Prevention, Homeland Security Awareness, Corporate Leadership Training and Employee Engagement with emphasis in Servant Leadership Principles.
+Like us on Facebook at Servant Leadership Principles in Action, Etiquette Begins At Home, Buy our Artwork through Society6 and Fine Art America, Artist, Writer, Speaker, Consultant and Facilitator in Crime Prevention, Homeland Security Awareness, Corporate Leadership Training and Employee Engagement with emphasis in Servant Leadership Principles.